thomasms/physicstom.com/content/blog/fortranlinkedlist/index.md

 Whilst I enjoy programming in Python and C++, it is envitable that I have to do some development work with Fortran for time to time.
 The number of code bases still in Fortran in the scientific and research sector is overwhelming.
 Life is not all bad though the "newer" standards (2003/2008) have now been supported by most compilers and most people using Fortran today will try and at least use some of these new features.

-Since Fortran 2003 it supports some Object Orientated (OO) features, such as encapsulation and inheritance, although it is not true OO.
+Since Fortran 2003 supports some Object Orientated (OO) features, such as encapsulation and inheritance, although it is not true OO.
 It allows you to define type bound procedures such as

 ```fortran
 type, public :: my_type